 - Providers must not request an expedited appeal unless the normal 30 days puts the member's health at risk.
-Blue Cross Community Centennial plan automatically provides an expedited review for all requests related to a continued hospital stay or other health care services for a member who has received emergency services and is still in the hospital. - Providers need to submit the pertinent medical records and any other relevant information.
+Blue Cross and Blue Shield of New Mexico automatically provides an expedited review for all requests related to a continued hospital stay or other health care services for a member who has received emergency services and is still in the hospital. - Providers need to submit the pertinent medical records and any other relevant information.
 In some instances, providers must give information in an expedited manner to allow BCBSNM to make an expedited decision.